Carving of Sri Anjaneya idol on 'Pechiparai' rock, under worship for the last 300 years.

 Experience

-Darshan of Lord Mahaveera of this kshetra is bound to boost the confidence of His devotee to undertake any righteous venture without an iota doubt.
+Darshan of Lord Mahaveera of this kshetra is bound to boost the confidence of His devotee to undertake any righteous venture without an iota of doubt.

 SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST